Representations of Aut(M)-Invariant Measures: Introduction

 All languages will be countable and relational.
-Note by a standard interpretation of functions by their graphs, restricting to relational languages yields no loss of generality.
-Further $\Lang$ and its variants will always represent languages.
+Note that by a standard interpretation of functions by their graphs, restricting to relational languages yields no loss of generality.
+Further $\Lang$ and its variants with decorations will always represent languages.
 If $R$ is a relation we let $\arity(R)$ be its arity.
-Let $\Lang^n$ be the sub-language of $\Lang$ consisting of those relations of arity exactly $n$ and $\Lang^{\leq n}$ be the sublanguage of $\Lang$ consisting of those relations of arity at most $n$.
-We let $\Lww(\Lang)$ be the collection of first order formulas in the language $\Lang$ and we let $\Lwow(\Lang)$ be the collection of infinitary formulas in the language $\Lang$.
-Unless otherwise stated all formulas will be in $\Lwow(\Lang)$ for some language $\Lang$.
+We denote by $\Lang^n$ the sub-language of $\Lang$ consisting of those relations of arity exactly $n$ and by $\Lang^{\leq n}$ be the sublanguage of $\Lang$ consisting of those relations of arity at most $n$.
+We let $\Lww(\Lang)$ be the collection of first order formulas in the language $\Lang$ and we let $\Lwow(\Lang)$ be the collection of infinitary formulas in the language $\Lang$ with at most countable sized conjunctions and disjunctions.
+All formulas will be in $\Lwow(\Lang)$ for some language $\Lang$.
 For a formula $\varphi$, and $i \in \Nats$, we let $\neg^i \varphi$ stand for $\neg \varphi$ if $i$ is odd and $\varphi$ if $i$ is even.
+For a formula $\varphi(\x, y) \in \Lwow(\Lang)$ we let $(\exists^{=1} y)\varphi(\x, y)$ stand for ``there exists a unique $y$ satisfying $\varphi(\x, y)$''.

-$\M$ and its variants will always be structures for some language and we will use $\M$ for both the structure and the underlying set when no confusion can arise.
+The symbol $\M$ and its variants with decorations will always be countable structures for some language and we will use $\M$ for both the structure and the underlying set when no confusion can arise.
 We will use $\Lang_\M$ to denote the language of $\M$.
-When $\a$ is a tuple of elements from $\M$ we will abuse notation and write $\a \in \M$ to denote $\a \in \M^{|\a|}$.
+When $\a$ is a finite tuple of elements from $\M$ we will abuse notation and write $\a \in \M$ to denote $\a \in \M^{|\a|}$.

-Suppose $\x = \<x_i\>_{i \in n}$ where $n \leq \w$.
+Suppose $\x = \<x_i\>_{i \in [n]}$ where $n \leq \w$.
 We define a function $\gamma_\x\: [0,1] \to \x$ as follows.
 First $\gamma_\x(1) \defas x_0$.
 If $n < \w$ and $y\in [0,1)$ then $\gamma_{\x}(y) \defas x_i$ if and only if $y \in [\frac{i}{n}, \frac{i+1}{n})$.
 If $n = \w$ and $y \in [0,1)$ then $\gamma_\x(y) \defas x_i$ if and only if $y \in [1 - 2^{-i}, 1 - 2^{-(i+1)})$.

-If $\Upsilon = (\zeta_i)_{i \in I}$ is a collection of $[0,1]$-valued random variables we say $\Upsilon$ is a \defn{$U[0,1]$-array} if $(\zeta_i)_{i \in I}$ consists of i.i.d. random variables with uniform distribution.
+We say $(\zeta_i)_{i \in I}$ is a \defn{$U[0,1]$-array} if $(\zeta_i)_{i \in I}$ consists of i.i.d.\ $[0,1]$-valued random variables with uniform distribution.
 We let $\lambda$ be the Lebesgue measure.
 For random variables $X, Y$ taking values in the same space we let $X \eqd Y$ denote the fact that $X$ and $Y$ have the same distribution.
 We will use \qu{\as} to denote the phrase \qu{almost surely}.
-If $S$ is a Borel space we let $\ProbMeasures(S)$ be the collection of probability measures on $S$.
-All measures in this paper will be probability measures and all spaces will be standard Borel spaces.